-The Underlying Stocks
+The Underlying Stock

-We have derived the following information on each Underlying Stock and each company issuing an Underlying Stock (each, an "Underlying Company" and, together, the "Underlying Companies") from publicly available documents.
-Because each Underlying Stock is registered under the Securities Exchange Act of 1934, the Underlying Companies are required to file periodically certain financial and other information specified by the SEC.
-Information provided to or filed with the SEC by the Underlying Companies can be located through the SEC's website at sec.gov by reference to the applicable CIK number set forth below.
+We have derived the following information on the Underlying Stock and the company issuing the Underlying Stock (the "Underlying Company") from publicly available documents.
+Because the Underlying Stock is registered under the Securities Exchange Act of 1934, the Underlying Company is required to file periodically certain financial and other information specified by the SEC.
+Information provided to or filed with the SEC by the Underlying Company can be located through the SEC's website at sec.gov by reference to the applicable CIK number set forth below.

-This document relates only to the offering of the Notes and does not relate to any offering of Underlying Stock or any other securities of the Underlying Companies.
-None of us, the Guarantor, BofAS or any of our other affiliates has made any due diligence inquiry with respect to the Underlying Companies in connection with the offering of the Notes.
-None of us, the Guarantor, BofAS or any of our other affiliates has independently verified the accuracy or completeness of the publicly available documents or any other publicly available information regarding the Underlying Companies and hence makes no representation regarding the same.
-Furthermore, there can be no assurance that all events occurring prior to the date of this document, including events that would affect the accuracy or completeness of these publicly available documents that could affect the trading price of the Underlying Stocks, have been or will be publicly disclosed.
-Subsequent disclosure of any events or the disclosure of any including events concerning an Underlying Company could affect the price of the applicable Underlying Stocks and therefore could affect your return on the Notes.
-The selection of the Underlying Stocks is not a recommendation to buy or sell the Underlying Stocks.
+This document relates only to the offering of the Notes and does not relate to any offering of Underlying Stock or any other securities of the Underlying Company.
+None of us, the Guarantor, BofAS or any of our other affiliates has made any due diligence inquiry with respect to the Underlying Company in connection with the offering of the Notes.
+None of us, the Guarantor, BofAS or any of our other affiliates has independently verified the accuracy or completeness of the publicly available documents or any other publicly available information regarding the Underlying Company and hence makes no representation regarding the same.
+Furthermore, there can be no assurance that all events occurring prior to the date of this document, including events that would affect the accuracy or completeness of these publicly available documents that would affect the trading price of the Underlying Stock, have been or will be publicly disclosed.
+Subsequent disclosure of any events or the disclosure of or failure to disclose material future events concerning the Underlying Company could affect the price of the applicable Underlying Stock and therefore could affect your return on the Notes.
+The selection of the Underlying Stock is not a recommendation to buy or sell the Underlying Stock.